 - Policy.
 You create policy definitions that describe the actions or resources that are specifically denied in Azure.
 You assign those policy definitions at the desired scope, such as the subscription, resource group, or an individual resource.
 For example, you can use policy to control where resources are allowed to be created.
 Or you might want to control access to the resources by allowing only certain types of resources to be provisioned.

-Using these components, the Azure Resource Manager model provides several advantages over the previous infrastructure model, Azure Service Management:
+Using these components, the Azure Resource Manager model provides several advantages:

 - You can deploy, manage, and monitor all of the resources for your solution as a group, rather than individually handling these resources.